Neural Extended Kalman Filters for Learning and Predicting Dynamics of Structural Systems: Application Case Studies

 \subsubsection{Structural response prediction}

 We train the model using the R(+25) dataset (the healthy state under 25$^\circ$C) and leverage the trained model to carry out response predictions given the corresponding forcing data for each case.
 Figure \ref{timeseries} shows an example of the prediction results for the case R(+25), plotted against the measured true responses.
 Note that the shown prediction results are based on an independent experiment different from the dataset used for training.
-Strong agreement between the predictions and true responses can be observed for all the eight channels.
+Strong agreement between the predictions and true responses can be observed for all the eight channels, { with an average root mean squared error (RMSE) of 1.08} .
 Also, the DMM is trained on the same training dataset and performs prediction on the same test dataset.
-The results are also plotted in gray in Figure \ref{timeseries} and it is obvious that the conventional VAE type model fails to generate accurate predictions as Neural EKF.
+The results are also plotted in gray in Figure \ref{timeseries}, { with an average RMSE of 3.82}, and it is obvious that the conventional VAE type model fails to generate accurate predictions as Neural EKF.